JustinSGray/Hyperloop/README.md

 heat exchangers, ducting, and nozzle.
 The entire model is a work in progress and was built with the hope that external participation can help both refine our estimates and expand the model to include other important aspects of the hyperloop concept.
+We've put together [detailed documentation](http://openmdao-plugins.github.io/Hyperloop/index.html) of the models and some conclusions we've drawn with them.

 ![Hyperloop Rendering](https://raw.github.com/OpenMDAO-Plugins/Hyperloop/master/docs/images/hyperloop.png "Hyperloop Rendering with a design speed of Mach .8")